Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What fees apply to requests for advance pricing agreements?

-The FTA charges no fees for advance Swiss tax rulings.
+The Federal Tax Administration charges no fees for advance Swiss tax rulings.
 However, certain cantons levy fees.
 These relate to the work required and are not defined as a percentage of the transaction amount (ie, they are generally negligible).

-In addition, the SIF levies no fees on the negotiation of bilateral or multilateral advance pricing agreements.
+In addition, the State Secretariat for International Finance levies no fees on the negotiation of bilateral or multilateral advance pricing agreements.

 Are there any special considerations or issues specific to your jurisdiction that parties should bear in mind when seeking to conclude an advance pricing agreement (including any particular advantages and disadvantages)?